mikematos84/dev-env-setup/windows/README.md

 - **Update Detection**: Checks if packages are already installed and updates them instead of reinstalling
 - **Dependency Management**: Handles package dependencies automatically
 - **Error Recovery**: Continues with other packages if one fails to install

+### Node.js Management
+- **LTS Installation**: Automatically installs the latest Node.js LTS version via NVM
+- **Version Management**: Sets the LTS version as the default for new terminal sessions
+- **Automatic Setup**: No manual configuration required for Node.js development

 ## How It Works